 Every year, we analyse the data we hold on attainment at the end of each Key Stage against national expectations and outcomes.
-As a further tool, we use a online resource called Connecting Steps and children who are on the SEND Register and not achieving at ARE, are also monitored by this.
 This contributes to school improvement by identifying particular patterns of need and potential areas of development for teaching staff.
 This analysis helps the school to develop the use of interventions that are effective and to remove those that are less so.
 This ensures we improve the school.

 The SENCo will provide information termly to the Governing Body as to the numbers of pupils receiving special educational provision at SEN Support stage, EHCP as well as any pupils for whom an EHCNA has been requested.
 The number of pupils transferring to or from each type of provision will be noted.
 The Headteacher will report on any whole school developments in relation to SEND and will ensure that governors are kept up to date with any legislative or local policy changes.

-SEND and inclusion are a regular item on the Curriculum and Resource Agenda and is reported at the Local Governing Body meetings through sub-committee reports, which are then discussed as necessary.
-Governors are encouraged to consider the provision for children with SEND in their reports.
+SEND and inclusion are a regular item on the Curriculum and Resource Agenda and is reported at the full Governing Body meetings through sub-committee reports, which are then discussed as necessary.